-The consequences of adolescent sexual activity remain a troubling issue in the U.S. Nationwide, 46 percent of high school students have had sexual intercourse, and nearly 21 percent report having had four or more partners by graduation [1].
-In 2009, nearly 39 percent of sexually active high school students had not used a condom during their last sexual intercourse [1].
-These behaviors increase the risks of pregnancy and sexually transmitted infections (STIs).
-Preliminary national data for 2010 indicate there were approximately 34.3 births per 1,000 females 15 to 19 years of age [2].
-Estimates suggest that adolescents and young adults account for half of all new STI cases in the U.S. every year [3].
+The consequences of adolescent sexual activity remain a troubling issue in the United States.
+Nationwide, 24% of high school students report having had four or more partners by graduation, and nearly 40% of sexually active students had not used a condom during their last sexual intercourse [1].
+These behaviors increase the risks of pregnancy and sexually transmitted infections (STIs), including HIV.
+National data for 2012 indicate there were approximately 29.4 births per 1,000 females 15 to 19 years of age [2], a rate higher than in most other industrialized countries.
+In addition, estimates suggest that adolescents and young adults account for half of all new STI cases in the United States every year [3].

-To help identify programs effective in reducing these risks, since 2009, the U.S. Department of Health and Human Services has contracted with Mathematica Policy Research and its partner, Child Trends, to conduct a systematic review of the evidence base on programs to reduce teen pregnancy, STIs, and associated sexual risk behaviors.
+To help identify programs effective in reducing these risks, since 2009, the U.S. Department of Health and Human Services has contracted with Mathematica Policy Research and Child Trends to conduct a systematic review of research on programs to reduce teen pregnancy, STIs, and associated sexual risk behaviors.
 The review identifies, assesses, and rates the rigor of program impact studies and describes the strength of evidence supporting different program models.
-Findings are used to identify program models meeting the criteria for the HHS List of Evidence-Based Teen Pregnancy Prevention Programs.
+Findings have been used to help inform two ongoing federal grant programs: (1) the Office of Adolescent Health (OAH) Teen Pregnancy Prevention (TPP) program and (2) the State Personal Responsibility Education Program (PREP), administered by the Family and Youth Services Bureau (FYSB) within the Administration for Children and Families (ACF).